 The primary goal of Student Success is to ensure that the needs of students are given top priority within the institution and that the University provides the necessary services to foster student success.
-Student Success includes Wellness Centre, Orientation Programs, Student Recruitment and Student Advising, Student Career Centre, International Exchange and Student Programs.
+Student Success includes the Wellness Centre, Orientation Programs, Student Recruitment and Student Advising, Student Career Centre, Awards and Financial Aid, Housing and Student Life, International Exchange, and Student Programs.